Word Meanings - RETOUCH - Book Publishers vocabulary database

 Capable of being corrected. - ESSAYIST

 A writer of an essay, or of essays.
-B. Jonson. - TOUCHING
+B. Jonson. - TOUCHY

 Peevish; irritable; irascible; techy; apt to take fire.
 It may be said of Dryden that he was at no time touchy about personal attacks.
-Saintsbury. - ORDERLY
+Saintsbury. - TOUCHING

 1. Conformed to order; in order; regular; as, an orderly course or plan.
 Milton.
 2. Observant of order, authority, or rule; hence, obedient; quiet; peaceable; not unruly; as, orderly children; an orderly community.
 3. Performed in good - PICTURESQUISH